freqnoiz/flask-snippet01/README.md

-##Simple flask application snippet
+## Simple flask application snippet

 Simple flask application, that can be used as a starting point.
 It has complete file/directory structure.
-Includes css framework and sample template file.
+Includes css and js framework and sample template file.

 Requires:
 - python3